Conferences, screening: attend the dedicated day around "The rescue of the Jews in Denmark"

 The meeting is broadcast live on the Shoah Memorial’s Facebook, YouTube and Twitter accounts.

-Free admission, on registration
+Free entry, upon registration